-Source: Florida Department of Education and State of Florida Student Database Reports.
-All figures are for Fall semesters.
-(1)Information provided by registrar for each respective university.
-Enrollments are preliminary.
+Source: All figures are for Fall semesters.
+Information provided by registrar for each respective institution.

 Medical Facilities

 Tallahassee also provides Northwest Florida and South Georgia with extensive medical facilities.
 There are currently two full service acute care facilities: Tallahassee Memorial Healthcare, Inc. ("TMH"), a 772-bed hospital, and Capital Regional Medical Center ("CRMC"), a 242-bed hospital.
 Founded in 1949, TMH is the largest general hospital in the Big Bend area of Florida and is the seventh largest hospital in Florida.
 TMH's primary service area is defined as the Florida counties of Leon, Gadsden, Wakulla and Jefferson.
 The secondary service area is comprised of six other adjacent Florida counties.
 In addition to TMH and CRMC, medical care treatment is provided to the regional area through outside public and private facilities, including a number of skilled nursing, convalescent and extended care facilities.